AnkitJha13/-LGMVIP-Web-Task2_User-Card-Grid/README.md

 If you have any questions or suggestions, feel free to reach out to the me .

 - Name: ANKIT KUMAR JHA
-- Email: ankitjha1403@gmail.com Thank you for using our to-do list application!
+- Email: ankitjha1403@gmail.com Thank you for using our User Card Grid application!